Tax Advantages of Charitable Trusts

 A pooled income fund is a split-interest trust, but the assets are pooled from many donors.
 Donors receive a pro rata share of the income from the fund while the charitable organization that maintains the fund receives the remainder interest.
 Unlike charitable remainder trusts, the trust document cannot be customized according to the donor.
 Instead, the trust terms apply to all the donors to the fund.
 Only money or marketable securities, but not tax-exempt securities, can be contributed.
 Tax-exempt securities cannot be contributed because their donation is not deductible.
 Income interest beneficiaries receive income at least annually, equal to the rate of return earned by the fund.
 Income beneficiaries receive units equal to the fair market value of the assets that they transfer; the income is proportional to the number of units owned by the beneficiary.
 The tax deduction depends on the value of the donated property, and on interest rates and actuarial tables published by the IRS.

-The main benefit of a pooled income fund over a charitable remainder trust is that smaller amounts can be donated by each individual.
+The main benefit of a pooled income fund over a charitable remainder trust is that smaller amounts can be donated by each person.
 By contrast, a charitable remainder trust would not be economical if the contribution was less than $1 million.
 However, the pooled income fund operates much like a unitrust, in that the income equals a fixed percentage of the trust assets on specified annual dates.
 With a pooled income fund, the donor does not have to become trustee nor pay the annual maintenance costs, which can run from hundreds to thousands of dollars.

 The assets in the pooled income fund are held by the trustee, which may be the remainder interest charity, and cannot be sold or redeemed by the donor or income beneficiary.
 Realized capital gains are reinvested, so they are not distributed.
 When the income interest terminates, then the assets are transferred to the charity.